Steven Frayne: Dynamo: Magician Impossible

 Dynamo: Magician Impossible is a fly on the wall documentary series that followed the life of Frayne.
 The series was produced by Frayne's own production company Inner Circle Films and Phil McIntyre Productions for UKTV and Universal Networks International.
-The series reached over 30 million viewers in the UK and over 250 million viewers worldwide across 193 territories.
+The series reached more than 30 million viewers in the UK and more than 250 million viewers worldwide across 193 territories.

 The four-episode first series aired from 7 July 2011 until 28 July 2011.
 To launch the show, Frayne walked on water across the River Thames outside the Houses of Parliament, in front of a crowd who had gathered on Westminster Bridge.
 The first series was filmed in London, Miami and Los Angeles, and had 6.69 million viewers in the UK, leading to UKTV renewing the show for a second and third series in February 2012.

-Series 2 of premiered on 5 July 2012, and was again four-episodes in duration.
+The second series premiered on 5 July 2012, and was again four-episodes in duration.
 The show generated 7.67 million viewers in the UK and won the award for Best Entertainment Programme at the Broadcast Awards, show of the year at the Virgin Media awards and was shortlisted for Best Entertainment Programme at the 17th National Television Awards.
 This series also received a BAFTA nomination for Best Entertainment Programme.

 In 2013, Frayne travelled to New York City, Ibiza, South Africa and London to film content for the show's third series.
 The first episode, filmed in New York City, was broadcast on 11 July 2013 and was viewed by 1.35 million people.
 The series was again nominated for BAFTA's Best Entertainment Programme award, alongside Ant & Dec's Saturday Night Takeaway, Derren Brown: The Great Art Robbery and Strictly Come Dancing.

-A fourth and final series of the show was commissioned by UKTV in 2014, which aired in the September of the same year.
+A fourth and final series of the show was commissioned by UKTV in 2014, which aired in September of the same year.
 In this series, Dynamo performed street magic in California, India, Paris, London, Manchester and Bradford.
 For the third year running, Dynamo: Magician Impossible was nominated by BAFTA for the Best Entertainment Programme award.

 Dynamo Revealed

-On 19 December 2013, Watch broadcast Dynamo Revealed, a documentary in which Frayne spoke to the then BBC Radio 1 presenter Zane Lowe about the steps he took to grow from rough area of Bradford to the magician that he is today.
+On 19 December 2013, Watch broadcast Dynamo Revealed, a documentary in which Frayne spoke to BBC Radio 1 presenter Zane Lowe about the steps he took to grow from rough area of Bradford to the magician that he is today.

-Dynamo A-Z
+Dynamo A–Z

-In 2016, Watch commissioned an hour-long TV special titled Dynamo A-Z, which saw Dynamo go on a retrospective, alphabetical journey featuring clips of some of his most memorable magic tricks from Dynamo: Magician Impossible.
+In 2016, Watch commissioned an hour-long TV special titled Dynamo A–Z, where Dynamo presented a retrospective, alphabetical review of clips of some of his magic tricks from Dynamo: Magician Impossible.